sudarsan-surendralal/sudarsan-surendralal/README.md

 ## About me

-I'm a computational material scientist, data scientist, and a software developer working at the Max-Planck-Institut für Eisenforschung in Düsseldorf, Germany.
-I mainly develop software for automating atomistic simulation protocols and use various data science methods to analyse these simulations.
+I'm a computational material scientist and software developer working at the Max-Planck-Institut für Eisenforschung in Düsseldorf, Germany.
+I mainly develop software for automating atomistic simulation protocols and use various methods to analyse these simulations.

 <!-- ## Certifications